 Should I Eat Meat Left Out Overnight?

 No, you shouldn't eat the meat left out overnight.
-If meat bacteria grow rapidly in just 20 minutes, imagine how much more there is on the meat sitting for more than 8 hours.
+If meat bacteria grow rapidly in just 20 minutes, imagine how much more it can multiply if left sitting out for more than 8 hours.

 How Long Can Raw Meat Stay in The Fridge Safely?

 Raw meat can stay in the fridge safely for 3-5 days.
 But cooked meat can last a maximum of 3 days.
-Beyond that, the meats are unsafe for human consumption.
+Beyond that, the meat is unsafe for human consumption.

 References: